instinctBlue/NoteTakingApp/README.md

   ## 📸 Screenshot

-Here is the main window of the Family Budget App:
+Here is the main window of the Note Taking App:

 ![Main Window](/NoteTakingApp.png)